 - G. In addition to the requirement in 17.100.015(B), proposed commercial development shall also: - 1.
 Support but not overwhelm the predominantly residential development. - 2.
 Not cause undue traffic congestion, not require additional off-street parking, and shall comply with the relevant requirements of the Transportation System Plan. - 3.
-Be attractively designed and functionally located so as to fit harmoniously into and have minimal adverse effects upon the adjacent or surrounding development. - H. The PUD design preserves views to the greatest extent possible from abutting residential development, through the PUD site, to scenic sites and vistas identified in the Comprehensive Plan. - I. If an area abutting a PUD site is developed, or clearly planned and zoned for single family residential uses, development at that abutting perimeter of the PUD must be single family residential in character. - J. All standards listed in Section 17.100.080 (Modifications) and 17.100.090 (Common elements and open space) are met. - K. PUDs within the floodplain shall comply with all applicable city flood regulations and the requirements of the National Flood Insurance Program (NFIP).
+Be attractively designed and functionally located so as to fit harmoniously into and have minimal adverse effects upon the adjacent or surrounding development. - H. The PUD design preserves views to the greatest extent possible from abutting residential development, through the PUD site, to scenic sites and vistas identified in the Comprehensive Plan. - I. Along a PUD perimeter where more than 50 percent of abutting lots are developed with existing single-family residential uses, development shall be single-family dwellings or shall provide a 20-foot setback from the PUD perimeter. - J. All standards listed in Section 17.100.080 (Modifications) and 17.100.090 (Common elements and open space) are met. - K. PUDs within the floodplain shall comply with all applicable city flood regulations and the requirements of the National Flood Insurance Program (NFIP).